National Night Out

 National Night Out takes place on the first Tuesday of August each year.
 Police and Fire Department visits will be scheduled from 6 - 8 p.m.

-Registration opens annually at the beginning of June and closes on July 24.
+Registration opens annually at the beginning of June.
+Registration for 2023 will close on July 23.

-Registration is now open!
-Registration information can be found at the top or bottom of this page.
+Once open, registration information can be found at the top of this page.

 If you do not register your party by the close of the registration period, we encourage you to still host a party, but unfortunately we will not be able to schedule a police or fire visit.